tyoalex91/Coffee-Business-Sales-Analysis/README.md

 # Coffee-Business-Sales-Analysis
+# Executive Summary
-Expose various aspects of a Coffee Sales Business operations, based on orders over different coffee types and categories.
-This provides valuable insights into the sales domain and enable analysis and decsion-making to increase sales over time, a better market segmentation and customer classification.
+The Coffee Sales spreadsheet comprises multiple datasets related to various aspects of a coffee sales business operations.
+Using formulas and functions , main dataset was conformed to offer a comprehensive view of sales behavior on demanded products based on different coffee types and categories.
+Pivot tables and charts, slicers, a timeline and a dashboard components were used over the dataset to provide valuable insights into the sales domain and enable analysis and decsion-making to increase sales over time, a better market segmentation and customer classification.